 Some will advise that one of the first things you should look at when cash is getting harder to manage is if you’re not charging enough.
 Many contractors and subs do make this mistake, but since profitability is always top of mind for many people going into business, it rarely is the only reason why cash flow is tight.

-Remember: You might know what your profit is based on revenue minus cost of goods and operational expenses, but the fact is that it will not impact your cash flow unless you’ve collected the cash.
+Remember: You might know that your profit is based on revenue minus cost of goods and operational expenses, but the fact is that it will not impact your cash flow unless you’ve collected the cash.

 Net profit is what’s printed on the report while cash flow is cold, hard cash you have on hand.